 - The garden does not have designated parking.
 Gardeners may park on the adjacent streets but are expected to obey all posted parking signs at all times.

 - All gardeners are required to provide a valid email address on their agreement and will be added to the garden Google group.
+If your email address changes, please contact the Membership Coordinator.
 This is where important garden communication will occur.

 - The Garden Committee reserves the right to remove material it deems inappropriate and offensive from the bulletin board or any other venue related to the garden.

 - All gardeners must participate in the ongoing upkeep and daily maintenance of the garden.
 See section 23.